 From Black Spout Walk car park follow the very clear route, initially along a vehicle dirt track before going to a path through the oak woods.
 The route is very easily sign posted.
 If you are quiet and lucky you may well see a Roe Deer, Greater Spotted Woodpecker or the colourful Jay (a bird with a pircular rasping sound to it call).

 A short distance (approx 500 metres) you will see sign to Black Spout Waterfall.
 There is an excellent timber viewing platform giving superb views of the 190 feet (60m) Black Spout Waterfall and gorge below.

 Continuing along the path following signs for Edradour Distillery, once out of the oak woods, the path follows the edge of farm fields giving spectacular views towards Ben Vrackie (2,759ft high) and the village of Moulin below.

 Edradour Distillery is one of the original farm distilleries established in 1825, it draws its water from the Edradour Burn (stream), which includes Black Spout Waterfall (mentioned about).
-The distillery is open during the main tourist season (April to October) and can be closed on Sundays.

 Return to Pitlochry.

 After passing Edradour Distillery you can follow the road and come back to Pitlochry via a slightly different route as highlighted in the Pitlochry Walks Leaflet or of course you can just retrace your route back to Black Spout Wood Waterfall Car Park and Pitlochry.